ChengshuLi/mimicgen/README.md

 3. Run playback to visualize the collected data: (Use this to annotate the subtasks and MP end steps)

-Run: python mimicgen/scripts/prepare_src_dataset.py --dataset /home/arpit/test_projects/OmniGibson/teleop_collected_data/tidy_table_0.hdf5 --env_interface MG_R1TidyTable --env_interface_type omnigibson_bimanual
+Run: python mimicgen/scripts/prepare_src_dataset.py --dataset /home/arpit/test_projects/OmniGibson/teleop_collected_data/tidy_table_0.hdf5 --env_interface MG_R1TidyTable --env_interface_type omnigibson_bimanual --filter_key use

 Add --filter_key use in case want to use selected demos for data gen